Shu244/Equivalent-Resistor/README.md

 > The first line is the name of the set which can only contain letters and numbers.
 The following lines are space delimited with the first number specifying resistance and the second specifying quantity.

+> One way to upload public resistor sets is to post a file on GitHub and use the link to the raw version of the file.
+The default example URL for my app follows this approach, linking to the file located [here](https://github.com/Shu244/Resistor-Sets).

 # Previews

 | <img src=".\images\App\1.jpg" style="zoom:30%;" /> | <img src=".\images\App\2.jpg" style="zoom:30%;" /> | <img src=".\images\App\3.jpg" style="zoom:30%;" /> |